-As the number of people affected by the Covid-19 outbreak steadily multiplied and with a lack of virus-specific therapies, various host-directed therapies are investigated to treat the most seriously ill patients, such as nutritional interventions, immunoenhancing agents, convalescent plasma and traditional Chinese medicine.
+As the number of people affected by the Covid-19 outbreak steadily multiplied and with a lack of virus-specific therapies, various host-directed therapies are investigated to treat the most seriously ill patients, such as nutritional interventions, immunoenhancing agents, and convalescent plasma.

 The spike protein is the main antigen component in all structural proteins of SARS-CoV-2.
 Unlike other functional proteins of SAS-CoV-2, it is responsible for inducing the host immune response.
 IGY-110 is an IgY antibody that targets the spike proteins of SARS-CoV-2 to induce protective immunity against viral infection.
 IGY-110 as a neutralizing antibody could be used to reduce the course of infection or in the setting of prevention.